Transforming Goettl’s outdated desktop tool into a seamless dual-experience mobile app—empowering employees with an optimized platform on the go.

 Feedback Experience

-In my initial design for how feedback could be executed, I introduced a left-right swiping interaction for managers to review technician performance—swiping left for corrective feedback and right for kudos—followed by a modal with management actions.
+In my initial design, I introduced a left-right swiping interaction for managers to review technician performance—left for corrective feedback, right for kudos—followed by a modal with management actions.
 However, usability testing revealed that managers found this interaction unintuitive and confusing.
-Additionally, they disliked having to swipe up to access the 'Create New Feedback' modal on the home page.
+They also disliked swiping up to access the 'Create New Feedback' modal on the home page.

-To address these issues, I redesigned the experience to provide a more structured and accessible workflow.
-Instead of swiping, managers can now access a dedicated 'Feedback Log' in the bottom navigation, where they can review high and low-performing technicians in a clear, categorized format.
-Once inside a technician’s profile, the previous swiping interaction was replaced with a more familiar Floating Action Button (FAB), which opens an Action Sheet housing all key management actions—such as issuing feedback, scheduling training, and adjusting call volumes.
+To improve usability, I redesigned the experience with a more structured workflow.
+Instead of swiping, managers now access a dedicated 'Feedback Log' in the bottom navigation, where technicians are clearly categorized by high and low performance.
+Within a technician’s profile, the swiping gesture was replaced with a Floating Action Button (FAB), opening an Action Sheet that consolidates all key management actions—including feedback, training scheduling, and call volume adjustments.

 Home Page